JJYing/Podcast-RSS-Editor/README.md

 - There isn't any authentication or security check so please don't put it on the sever in case shit happens.

 # Change Log
-- [Jul 20, 2016] Added multi-language support: Simplified Chinese, Traditional Chinese, English
+- [Jul 20, 2016] Added multi-language support: Simplified Chinese, Traditional Chinese, English.

 # To-do
 - ~~'Add new item' function~~